Comparison of DSB AM and DSBSC AM modulation in a channel with limited white noise

-This model demonstrates the differences in stability and transmission efficiency between two-band amplitude modulation with carrier (DSB AM) and with suppressed carrier (DSBSC AM) under band-limited white noise channel conditions.
-It consists of a signal generator, modulation and demodulation channels, and blocks for error calculation and analysis.
+This model demonstrates differences in transmission stability and efficiency between two-band carrier amplitude modulation (DSB AM) and suppressed carrier modulation (DSBSC AM) in band-limited white noise communication channels.
+It consists of a signal generator, modulation and demodulation channels, as well as blocks for calculating and analyzing errors.

-The model itself is shown in the figure below.
+The model itself is shown in the picture below.

 The main blocks of the model are described below.

-- Sine Wave: generates the initial harmonic signal.
+- Sine Wave: Generates the original harmonic signal.

-- Zero-Order Hold: provides discretisation by fixing the signal level at each time step.
+- Zero-Order Hold: Provides sampling by fixing the signal level at each time step.

 The first branch is DSB AM.

-- DSB AM Modulator Passband modulates the signal while preserving the carrier frequency, which simplifies transmission and demodulation.
+- DSB AM Modulator Passband modulates the signal while maintaining the carrier frequency, which simplifies transmission and demodulation.

-- Add Noise: Band-Limited White Noise is added to the signal using the Add block to simulate a real noisy communication channel.
+- Adding noise: Band-Limited White Noise is added to the signal using the Add block, which allows you to simulate a real noise communication channel.

 - DSB AM Demodulator Passband demodulates the signal, restoring the original information.

-- Add finds the difference between the original signal and the signal at the demodulator output.
+- Add finds the difference between the source signal and the output signal of the demodulator.

-- Abs calculates the absolute value of the error for each sample.
+- Abs calculates the absolute error value for each sample.

-- Average Filter is a filter with a sliding window of 1000 samples to calculate the average error.
+- Average Filter — a filter with a sliding window of 1000 samples for calculating the average error.

-The second branch - DSBSC AM differs only in modulation blocks.
+The second branch, DSBSC AM, differs only in modulation units.

-- DSBSC AM Modulator Passband modulates the signal with carrier suppression.
-The energy is concentrated on the sidebands, which reduces the energy cost.
+- DSBSC AM Modulator Passband modulates the carrier-suppressed signal.
+Energy is concentrated on the side lanes, which reduces energy costs.

-- DSBSC AM Demodulator Passband demodulates the signal, requiring precise synchronisation to recover the carrier frequency as the carrier is not transmitted.
+- DSBSC AM Demodulator Passband demodulates the signal, requiring precise synchronization to restore the carrier frequency, since the carrier is not transmitted.

 # Подключение вспомогательной функции запуска модели.